Dizzy is a short story is taken from Dr Bernard Preston's third book, Stones in my Clog. I can assure you that it is absolutely true.

 She looked doubtful.
 Mr Spiertz came to my rescue.
 He had learnt to trust my judgment as long as it had nothing to do with kilograms.
 ‘Nothing has helped you up to now, Noleen.
 Give it a try.’
 She stared at him angrily, pondered for a moment, and then gave me a hesitant nod.

-The next day was very busy as I tramped the treadmill that all doctors walk, trying to put Mrs Spiertz and her problems aside.
+The next day was very busy as I tramped the treadmill that all doctors walk, trying to put out of my mind.
 The note stuck to my computer at lunchtime blew my mind away: Mrs Spiertz phoned this morning.
-She said to tell you that she slept last night on her left side for the first time in five years!
+She said to tell you that she slept last night on her left side for the first time in five years.

 Unfortunately the dramatic change in Mrs Spiertz’s health only lasted about four days, and gradually worsened again.
 She flatly refused to let me repeat the procedure.

 Should inexperienced doctors be allowed to flounder about out of their depth?
 However it proved to be a turning point, and in the years ahead, I was to help many patients suffering from vertigo.
-They don't call it a practice for nothing.
-Yes, dear patient it's you on whom we hone our skills.
+They do not call it a practice for nothing.
+Yes, dear patient it is you on whom we hone our skills.
 There is alas no other way.